Adventist University of Central Africa: Masoro, Kigali Campus

 With proceeds from the sale of Mudende and church appropriations, a 22 ha site was secured for a new campus within sight of Kigali's International Airport.
 Construction of the new campus began on 12 May 2005 with ground breaking for the central academic block.
 Construction on a 2000-seat multi-purpose conference hall began in February 2009 and was completed in September 2011.
 Paving and other buildings followed.

 Degree courses

-As of 2015 AUCA offers both undergraduate and masters level programs in the following areas:
+As of 2015 AUCA offers both undergraduate and master's level programs in the following areas: